Overview

 Honors & Recognitions

 Ms. Rodríguez Moisa was named to the Daily Journal’s Top Women Lawyers list in 2015 and its Top Labor & Employment Attorney list in 2015 and 2017.
 In 2011, Ms. Rodríguez Moisa was named to the Daily Journal's top municipal lawyers in California.
 In 2009, Ms. Rodríguez Moisa was named to the Daily Journal’s annual list of the “Top Women Litigators” in California.
 Every year since 2004, she has been recognized as a Super Lawyer by Southern California Super Lawyers magazine.
+Ms. Rodriguez Moisa has also been recognized for her service to human resources professionals with the Blakely Award of Excellence from CalPELRA.

 Upon graduating from law school Ms. Rodríguez Moisa earned a Skadden Arps Public Interest Law Fellowship, awarded to only twenty-five law students from around the country.
 The Fellowship allowed Ms. Rodríguez Moisa to spend the first four years of her career at the Mexican American Legal Defense and Educational Fund (MALDEF), working on issues related to language-based discrimination and voting rights.